 Genius Sleep AID

-- L-Glycine – Popular amino acid among bodybuilders, L-glycine also seems to improve “subjective sleep quality” at 3g dosages, as demonstrated by this study.
+- L-Glycine – Popular amino acid among bodybuilders, L-glycine also seems to improve “subjective sleep quality” at 3g dosages.
 With that in mind, this 1g L-glycine seems to be on the low end here.

 - L-Theanine (as TheaKalm®) – One of my favorite nootropics supplied in premium, patented form, L-theanine is great at both boosting daytime cognition and nighttime relaxation.
 More on L-Theanine.